WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-hires/crew.md

 Applications can also be sent to this email, or updates/withdrawals of existing applications on AdamRMS.

 ## Applying for Roles
-You can apply for roles by browing the [Opportunities Page](/opportunities) and creating an [AdamRMS](https://dash.adam-rms.com/) account (you can find the Tech Crew business code on Discord).
+You can apply for roles by browsing the [Opportunities Page](/opportunities) and creating an [AdamRMS](https://dash.adam-rms.com/) account (you can find the Tech Crew business code on Discord).
 Alternatively, you can email [exec@warwicktechcrew.co.uk](mailto:exec@warwicktechcrew.co.uk) to apply, update an application or withdraw an application.